Éric Matoukou

 Eric Matoukou (born 8 July 1983 in Yaoundé) is a Cameroonian football defender.
 He currently plays for Sprimont Comblain.

-Regarded as one of the most accomplished defenders to play in the Belgian first division, he became an icon by winning both the Jupiler pro league and the Belgian cup.

-Born in Yaounde, Eric Matoukou has played in the highest football league in Cameroon, Belgium, Ukraine, Finland and for the Cameroonian national team.
+Matoukou won the Jupiler Pro League and the Belgian Cup during his career.
+He has played in the highest football league in Cameroon, Belgium, Ukraine, Finland and for the Cameroonian national team.

 International

 He made his international debut on 9 February 2005, against Senegal, friendly match played in France.